frankiethekneeman/puppet-gitlab-ci-multi-runner/README.md

 [here](https://github.com/ayufan/gitlab-ci-multi-runner/blob/master/docs/install/linux-repository.md) - Repo is added,
 User created and managed, and the Runners are registered.

-The YUM version is hard set to v0.4.2 because 0.5.0 does not run well on CentOS Systems.
+The version of the gitlab-ci-multi-runner package is restricted to `v0.4.2` for RHEL5 and RHEL6 derivatives due to restrictions identified on CentOS systems.
+RHEL7 and Debian derivatives are set to use the most current release available.

 ##Usage